wordofwarning/wordofwarning.org/hab/haphazard/index.md

 Playful, quirky, engaging, and sometimes plain daft: this is Live Art for kids and their adults, adults and *their* adults — anyone looking for a different day out!

-**Haphazard 2025** will be our eighth free Live Art takeover of <a href="https://www.z-arts.org/events/haphazard-2025" target="_blank">Z-arts</a>, presenting *about eight* works on **Saturday 2 August from 1pm to 4pm** — turn up at any time, come and go as you please… and expect the unexpected!
+**Haphazard 2025** will be our eighth free Live Art takeover of <a href="https://www.z-arts.org/events/haphazard-2025" target="_blank">Z-arts</a>, presenting eight works on **Saturday 2 August from 1pm to 4pm** — turn up at any time, come and go as you please… and expect the unexpected!

 Get a feel for it with [2024's programme](/archive/2024-haphazard/programme) and [gallery of images](/galleries/2024-haphazard) — also watch our <a href="https://youtu.be/sgw9SjPdCw0" target="_blank">short video</a> to see some of what's gone before.